-To prepare this activity, I first printed the Ornament Comparing activity (found at the end of this post) on white cardstock for durability.
+To get ready for comparing numbers, I first printed the Ornament Comparing activity (found at the end of this post) on white cardstock for durability.

 The download includes four different variations of the activity (numbers 1-10, numbers 1-5, ten frames 1-10, and ten frames 1-5).
 These different variations allow for differentiation in order to best meet the needs of students.

-I grabbed a pencil and paper clips for the spinners and used pom-poms from the Dollar Tree as the ornaments for the activity.
+I grabbed a pencil and paper clips for the spinners and used pom-poms from the Dollar Tree as the ornaments.
+With all of the supplies ready, it was time to compare numbers!

-To play Ornament Comparing, kids first put the point of their pencil on the center of the number spinner, inside the paper clip.
+To play, kids first put the point of their pencil on the center of the number spinner, inside the paper clip.
 They flicked the clip with their fingers to make it spin.
 They repeated this process to spin the greater than/less than/equal spinner.

 Students then put a greater, less, or equal number of ornaments on the tree than the number they spun.
 In the picture shown below, when the number four was spun along with “greater than”, five ornaments were put on the tree.